8.2 Cryptographic Building Blocks¶

 Another public-key cipher is ElGamal.
 Like RSA, it relies on a mathematical problem, the discrete logarithm problem, for which no efficient solution has been found, and requires keys of at least 1024 bits.
 There is a variation of the discrete logarithm problem, arising when the input is an elliptic curve, that is thought to be even more difficult to compute; cryptographic schemes based on this problem are referred to as elliptic curve cryptography.

-Public-key ciphers are, unfortunately, several orders of magnitude slower than symmetric-key ciphers.
-Consequently, symmetric-key ciphers are used for the vast majority of encryption, while public-key ciphers are reserved for use in authentication and session key establishment.
+Public-key ciphers are, unfortunately, several orders of magnitude slower than secret-key ciphers.
+Consequently, secret-key ciphers are used for the vast majority of encryption, while public-key ciphers are reserved for use in authentication and session key establishment.

 Encryption alone does not provide data integrity.
 For example, just randomly modifying a ciphertext message could turn it into something that decrypts into valid-looking plaintext, in which case the tampering would be undetectable by the receiver.
 Nor does encryption alone provide authentication.
 It is not much use to say that a message came from a certain participant if the contents of the message have been modified after that participant created it.
 In a sense, integrity and authentication are fundamentally inseparable.